ljpengelen/clojure-energy/README.md

 - Java 8 or newer
 - Leiningen
+- Chrome

 ## Development mode

-To start the Figwheel compiler, navigate to the project folder and run `lein figwheel`.
+To start the Figwheel compiler, navigate to the project folder and run `lein fig:build`.
 Figwheel will automatically push changes to the browser.
 Once Figwheel starts up, the app is opened in the browser.

 ## Running tests

-To run all tests and watch for changes, execute `lein test-watch`.
+To run all tests once, execute `lein fig:test`.
+After executing `lein fig:build`, the tests are watched and ran on each change.
+A page with a summary of the test results is available at http://localhost:9500/figwheel-extra-main/auto-testing.

 ### Building for production

-To create a production build, execute `lein package`.
+To create a production build, execute `lein fig:min`.